vanakenm/making-software-product/contents.md

 ---

+### I speak very fast

+## but you can interrupt me

+---

+### I have a weird english accent

+## I hope it's funny too

+---

+> I'm currently renovating my house.
+Discussions with the entrepreneur are difficult

+* For me, this is my whole life - for him it's just a small project
+* He's being doing that for 15 years - that's the first and probably last time for me

+---

-> I've been developing software for the last 15 years
+### I've been developing software for the last 15 years

-> I'm from the other side.
+## I'm from the other side.
 I'm here to help.

 ---

 ## Agenda

-1. Getting your product
+1. Defining your product
 2. Finding developers
 3. Getting software done

 --

-# 1. Getting your product
+# 1. Defining your product

 Note:
 This is not about software.